 Healthgrades is another huge name in online reviews for doctors, amassing over 12 million visitors during its 10 year tenure.

-It is a trusted source, and over all the other review sites listed above, Healthgrades focuses specifically on medical practices and professionals.
-This makes it easier for the searcher to compare your profile against others, which can be a positive.
+It is a trusted source, and unlike all of the other review sites listed above, Healthgrades focuses specifically on medical practices and healthcare professionals.
+This makes it easier for the searcher to compare your profile against others, which leaves opportunity for a competitive advantage.

 For doctors and medical practices, it’s important to practice HIPAA compliant marketing and advertising so you’re not jeopordizing your confidentiality.
 Since many email addresses contain enough information to identify the owner, email addresses are still considered PII (Personally Identifiable Information).
 If you’re wondering why, it’s because many email addresses contain the person’s first and last name.